John Ireland (pirate): History

 Ireland later testified that he'd tried to go with Glover aboard the Amity but was forced by the crew to remain on the Charming Mary.
 After refitting in May 1696, Bobbington raided the Red Sea and near Tellicherry and Rajapur.
 Bobbington was captured by Persians while ashore near Jask.
 The crew sailed Charming Mary off without waiting for him, possibly electing Joseph Skinner captain, or possibly with no formal captain and Ireland as ship's master again.
-After briefly sailing alongside Ralph Stout and Robert Culliford's Mocha they returned to Barbados in 1697 to divide their loot.
+One source claims that after briefly sailing alongside Ralph Stout and Robert Culliford's Mocha they returned to Barbados in 1697 to divide their loot.
 The Charming Mary put in again at Madagascar in late 1699 under captain William May, who'd led the Pearl during the attack on Gunsway.
 A squadron of British warships appeared, forcing May to return to New York by early 1700.
 Ireland was called to testify in New York in May 1701 but was never tried in court for lack of witnesses against him.
 In his testimony he steadfastly maintained that he had been forced into piracy at every turn, the pirates “setting a watch over him for feare he would make his escape.”

 Ireland's own testimony regarding the end of his piracy career differs from other records: he claims that in late 1696 their ship (presumably Charming Mary) was lost in a storm.
 The remaining crew took over a Portuguese ship a few months later, marooning Ireland and others, who escaped in small boats.
 He claimed he spent months making his way back to Malacca, where he was wounded in a quarrel with a former crewmate, imprisoned, and eventually sent back to London.
+Records from the English outpost at Ft.
+St. George, Madras, confirm his story: he was caught at Malacca by the Danish ("confirms their having sail'd up & down in Pirats"), who returned him to Ft.
+St. George, where he was sent back to England with his deposition - again claiming to have been forced to serve the pirates - to face possible trial.